jonathon-chew/SQL-Meets-Javascript/README.md

 ## Currently:
-    SELECT allows you to choose the column that you want or * for everything FROM allows you to choose your table - table names are listed above the textarea
+    SELECT allows you to choose the column that you want or * for everything FROM allows you to choose your table - table names are listed above the textarea CREATE TABLE allows the user to make a new text area

 ## Future
     FROM allowing AS command to work - nicknaming the tables SELECT allowing table.column